descawed/galsdk/README.md

   can also display a preview of the full menu rendered together.
 This is not currently supported for the inventory menu.
   You can right-click on an image in the list to export.
 - **Movie** - On this tab you can view the game's FMVs.
-There's no export option in the UI, but if you watch a video in the editor, you can find a copy of it in .mp4 format in \<project dir>/stages/\<stage letter>/movies.
+There's no export option in the UI, but if you watch a video in the editor, you can find a copy of it in .avi (Windows) or .mp4 (other platforms) format in
+  \<project dir>/stages/\<stage letter>/movies.
 Which stage's FMVs are available to view depends on which disc you created the project from, although you can manually copy the FMVs from other discs into the appropriate directory in the project if you want to have them all available.
 - **Voice** - This tab allows you to listen to the game's spoken dialogue.
 Like the Movie tab, there is no export option in the UI, but playing a voice recording will create a copy in .wav format in \<project dir>/voice.